Pure mathematics: Generality and abstraction

-Pure vs. applied mathematics
+Pure versus applied mathematics

 Mathematicians have always had differing opinions regarding the distinction between pure and applied mathematics.
 One of the most famous (but perhaps misunderstood) modern examples of this debate can be found in G.H.
 Hardy's 1940 essay A Mathematician's Apology.
-The word "apology" in this instance refers to the archaic definition of "defense" or "explanation," as in Plato's Apology.

 It is widely believed that Hardy considered applied mathematics to be ugly and dull.
 Although it is true that Hardy preferred pure mathematics, which he often compared to painting and poetry, Hardy saw the distinction between pure and applied mathematics to be simply that applied mathematics sought to express physical truth in a mathematical framework, whereas pure mathematics expressed truths that were independent of the physical world.
 Hardy made a separate distinction in mathematics between what he called "real" mathematics, "which has permanent aesthetic value", and "the dull and elementary parts of mathematics" that have practical use.

 Hardy considered some physicists, such as Einstein and Dirac, to be among the "real" mathematicians, but at the time that he was writing his Apology, he considered general relativity and quantum mechanics to be "useless", which allowed him to hold the opinion that only "dull" mathematics was useful.
-Moreover, Hardy briefly admitted that—just as the application of matrix theory and group theory to physics had come unexpectedly—the time may come where some kinds of beautiful, "real" mathematics may be useful as well.
+Moreover, Hardy briefly admitted that—just as the application of matrix theory and group theory to physics had come about unexpectedly—the time may come where some kinds of beautiful, "real" mathematics may be useful as well.

 Another insightful view is offered by American mathematician Andy Magid:

 Friedrich Engels argued in his 1878 book Anti-Dühring that "it is not at all true that in pure mathematics the mind deals only with its own creations and imaginations.
 The concepts of number and figure have not been invented from any source other than the world of reality".
 He further argued that "Before one came upon the idea of deducing the form of a cylinder from the rotation of a rectangle about one of its sides, a number of real rectangles and cylinders, however imperfect in form, must have been examined.
 Like all other sciences, mathematics arose out of the needs of men...But, as in every department of thought, at a certain stage of development the laws, which were abstracted from the real world, become divorced from the real world, and are set up against it as something independent, as laws coming from outside, to which the world has to conform."